prajwalan/storm-weather-station/README.md

 #### Data structure
 Data structure in Cassandra involves two tables, one for storing the temperatures and other for aggregates.
+A cql file for installing the keyspace and tables is provided in the *resources* folder.
 The structure looks like below:
 ```sh
 create table weather_station_keyspace.temperature (